Man City dealt defensive blow against Madrid as tearful Laporte limps off | Goal.com

 Manchester City were left thin on the ground defensively against Real Madrid after losing Aymeric Laporte to injury in the first half.

-But City's hopes were dealt a keen blow early on as one of their centre-backs was forced to withdraw from play.
+But City's hopes were dealt a huge blow early on as one of their centre-backs was forced to withdraw from play.

 With just over 30 minutes on the clock Laporte pulled up in visible pain and requested treatment from the club medics.